uvarc/rc-website/content/userinfo/rivanna/software/pytorch.md

 #SBATCH -e pytorchtest-%A.err

 module purge
-module load singularity pytorch/1.8.1  # 2
+module load apptainer pytorch/2.0.1  # 2

-singularity run --nv $CONTAINERDIR/pytorch-1.8.1.sif pytorch_example.py # 3
+apptainer run --nv $CONTAINERDIR/pytorch-2.0.1.sif pytorch_example.py # 3
 ```

 Notes:

 1. The Slurm script needs to include the `#SBATCH -p gpu`and `#SBATCH --gres=gpu` directives in order to request access to a GPU node and its GPU device.
 Please visit the [Jobs Using a GPU](/userinfo/rivanna/slurm/#jobs-using-a-gpu) section for details.

-1. To use the pytorch container, load the singularity and pytorch modules.
+1. To use the pytorch container, load the apptainer and pytorch modules.
 You may choose a different version (see `module spider` above).

     Do **not** load the `cuda` or `cudnn` modules since these libraries are included with pytorch.

 1. The `--nv` flag sets up the container's environment to use a GPU when running a GPU-enabled application.
 The `run` command executes the default command defined in the container, which in this case is `python`.
 What follows after the `*.sif` is passed as arguments.
-In summary, the singularity command can be translated as: "Use the `python` interpreter inside the pytorch container to execute `pytorch_example.py` with GPU enabled."
+In summary, the apptainer command can be translated as: "Use the `python` interpreter inside the pytorch container to execute `pytorch_example.py` with GPU enabled."

 # PyTorch Interactive Jobs (ijob)